Qiu Chuji: History

 The Yenisei area had a community of weavers of ethnic Han origin.
 Similarly, Samarkand and Outer Mongolia both had artisans of Han origin, as observed by Changchun.
 After the Mongol conquest of Central Asia, foreigners were chosen as administrators.
 Co-management with Han and Khitans of gardens and fields in Samarqand was enacted as a requirement since Muslims were not allowed to manage without them.

 Returning home, Changchun largely followed his outward route, with certain deviations, such as a visit to Hohhot.
 He was back in Beijing by the end of January 1224.
-From the narrative of his expedition, Travels to the West of Qiu Chang Chun written by his pupil Li Zhichang, we derive some of the most vivid pictures ever drawn of nature and man between the Great Wall of China and Kabul, between the Aral and Yellow Seas.
+From the narrative of his expedition, Travels to the West of Qiu Chang Chun written by his pupil Li Zhichang, we derive some of the most vivid pictures ever drawn of nature and man between the Great Wall of China and Kabul, between the Aral and Yellow Seas, peppered by poetic expressions.

 Of particular interest are the sketches of the Mongols and the people of Samarkand and its vicinity, the account of the land and products of Samarkand in the Ili Valley at or near Almalig-Kulja, and the description of various great mountain ranges, peaks and defiles, such as the Chinese Altay, the Tian Shan, Bogdo Uula, and the Iron Gates of Termit.
 There is, moreover, a noteworthy reference to a land apparently identical with the uppermost valley of the Yenisei.

 After his return, Changchun lived in Beijing until his death on 23 July 1227.
 By order of Genghis Khan, some of the former imperial garden grounds were given to him for the foundation of a Taoist Monastery of the White Clouds that exists to this day.

 Fiction

 Qiu Chuji appears as a character in Jin Yong's Legend of the Condor Heroes, Return of the Condor Heroes, and the 2013 film An End to Killing.
 In Jin Yong's work he is very different from the real persona, described as a 'bullheaded priest' who gets into fights and contests with rivals, very contrary to what his religion preaches.
 His deeds shape much of the future of the 2 main male characters of the first story.

-Qiu Chuji appears as a main character in Guo Yulong's 2018 film Zang Sanfeng: Peerless Hero.
+Qiu Chuji appears as a main character in Guo Yulong's 2018 film about Zhang Sanfeng, Zhang Sanfeng: Peerless Hero.

 Estonian writer Arvo Valton wrote the novel Journey to the Other Side of Infinity (Tee lõpmatuse teise otsa, 1978) about Qiu Chuji's journey to meet Genghis Khan and their subsequent encounters.